solid/process/README.md

 Administrators belong to the [Administrators Team](https://github.com/orgs/solid/teams/administrators) in the [Solid GitHub Organization](https://github.com/solid) and have [_Admin Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on all repositories therein.
 Administrators have [_Owner Permissions_](https://help.github.com/en/articles/permission-levels-for-an-organization#permission-levels-for-an-organization) for the [Solid GitHub Organization](https://github.com/solid).

+The Solid World Coordination Administrator is granted privileged access to only those tools, systems, and services required to coordinate and promote the monthly Solid World webinar, including Vimeo, Twitter, Eventbrite and Typeform.

 ### Becoming an Administrator

 Administrators are appointed by the Solid Director.
 Administrators are listed at [administrators.md](administrators.md) along with their contact details and affiliations.
 Anyone may apply to be an Administrator.
 Administrator applications are reviewed only by the Solid Director.